Qpu523/HDI-Dataset/readme.md

 ## Accessing more Data
 If you want to access more data, please contact zhuyuan@imu.edu.cn, qpu001@odu.edu.

-## Citation
+## 📌 Citation

-If you use this dataset and method in your research, please use the following citation:
+If you use this dataset or method in your research, please cite the following paper:

 ```bibtex
 @article{pu2025drone,
   title={Drone Data Analytics for Measuring Traffic Metrics at Intersections in High-Density Areas},